LLM in International Intellectual Property Law

-The University of London LLM programme, collectively referred to as Postgraduate Laws, at Anglo-American University is a full law Master’s degree programme that puts graduates on the path to become specialized lawyers or professionals.
+The University of London LLM programme, collectively referred to as Postgraduate Laws, is a full law Master’s degree programme that puts graduates on the path to become specialized lawyers or professionals.
 The University of London world-class LLM is of international standing.
-It has been the next step in the careers of thousands of practising lawyers and professionals around the world.
+It has been the next step in the careers of thousands of practicing lawyers and professionals around the world.

 The Postgraduate Laws programme is one of University of London’s Laws Programmes which are taught here in Prague, Czech Republic at Anglo-American University (AAU), a Recognized Teaching Centre of the University of London.

-By taking select courses offered at AAU, students may also be eligible for additional or alternative specializations: Students on the International Intellectual Property Law track may be able to also achieve specializations such as International Business Law, Medicine, and the Law, Commercial and Corporate Law, or Computer and Communications Law.
+By taking supportive courses offered at AAU, students may also be eligible for additional or alternative specializations: Students on the International Intellectual Property Law track may be able to also achieve specializations such as International Business Law, Medicine, and the Law, Commercial and Corporate Law, or Computer and Communications Law.